 For a graduate student in the Medical Physics Department who is a research assistant, fellow or trainee to be making satisfactory progress, they must:

-3. Have taken the qualifier examination by the end of the 2nd semester of study.
-If a basic (low level) pass is not obtained on the first attempt, the second (and last) attempt to pass the qualifier examination must be made no later than the 4th semester.
+- Have taken the qualifier examination by the end of the 2nd year of study.
+If a pass is not obtained on the first attempt, the second (and last) attempt to pass the qualifier examination must be made at one of the offered times within the next 6 months.

 Any student, who fails to meet the requirements of 1-3 above, will be placed on probation.
 Failure in the first semester of probation to obtain a 3.0 average for the semester and a cumulative GPA of at least 3.0 will result in termination unless the student's advisor requests and the department and the Graduate School approves, continued enrollment.
 The particular courses which count toward the GPA in any probation semester must be approved in writing by the student's advisor and the Medical Physics Graduate Committee Chairman in order for the work to count toward returning the student to good standing.